-Jeff Koons was born in York, Pennsylvania in 1955.
-Koons studied painting at the School of the Art Institute of Chicago and Maryland Institute College of Art in Baltimore.
+Jeff Koons (b.
+1955 in York, Pennsylvania) studied painting at the School of the Art Institute of Chicago and Maryland Institute College of Art in Baltimore.
 He is well known for his blending of pop, conceptual, and appropriation art as well as his large-scale reproductions of banal objects.
 Koons often uses images and objects from popular culture, framing questions about taste, pleasure, consumerism, and industrial fabrication.
 Koons strives to create art that he sees as being universal and inclusive: “I have seen how works of art can be used against people, how they can be demanding and intimidating, by the suggestion that you can’t enjoy or understand them unless you have read this piece of literature, or know that piece of mythology.
 It is total disempowerment.
 But art has the ability to achieve the absolute opposite of that.”

-In 2010, RxArt commissioned a spectacular installation by Jeff Koons on a CT Scanner at Advocate Children’s Hospital in Oak Lawn, Illinois.
+In 2010, RxArt commissioned a spectacular installation by Jeff Koons on a CT Scanner at Advocate Children’s Hospital in Oak Lawn, Illinois (photo credit: Michael Tropea).